 Sabres trying to avoid collapse as they visit Rangers

-The Sabres flew out of the gate by starting 9-2-1 but since then they are 14-21-7.
+The Sabres flew out of the gate by starting 9-2-1, but since then they are 14-21-7.
 Buffalo appeared to turn things around by outscoring opponents 13-4 in a three-game winning streak Jan.
-12-16 but since then it is 1-4-1 in its last six contests and has gone from being five points out of the final wild card to entering Friday 11 points out.
+12-16.
+Since then, however, the Sabres are 1-4-1 in its last six contests and have gone from being five points out of the final wild card to entering Friday 11 points out.
 The latest rough patch continued Thursday when the Sabres took a 4-3 shootout loss on home ice to the league-worst Detroit Red Wings.
-Buffalo salvaged a point when Evan Rodrigues scored the game-tying goal with 47 seconds left in regulation but his goal occurred after the Sabres trailed 3-0 and were booed off the ice following each of the first two periods.
+Buffalo salvaged a point when Evan Rodrigues scored the game-tying goal with 47 seconds left in regulation, but his goal occurred after the Sabres trailed 3-0, and they were booed off the ice following each of the first two periods.

 The Rangers are two points ahead of Buffalo, which they beat 6-2 at home on Oct.
 24. New York enters Friday with seven wins in their last 11 games since losing three straight Dec.
 31-Jan.
 4 in Western Canada.
 New York also is incorporating rookie goaltender Igor Shesterkin into the mix.
 Shesterkin is 4-1 since making his debut Jan.
 7 against Colorado and made 27 saves in Wednesday's 5-3 home win against the Toronto Maple Leafs.

 "Anytime you lose a player, like Kreids, you're going to notice it," Rangers center Mika Zibanejad said.
 "And you're going to notice when he comes back."
-Both Kreider and Zibanejad enter on hot streaks of late.
+Both Kreider and Zibanejad enter on hot streaks.
 Zibanejad has 14 points (five goals, nine assists) over his last 14 games while Kreider has 12 points (seven goals, five assists) in his last 11 contests.

 Including the first meeting, the Rangers are 7-1 in the past eight games against Buffalo.